Send API requests with Postman

 - Set

-https://api.criptointercambio.com/v2in the URL field. - Specify the request data in the Body tab using the raw mode.
+https://api.criptointercambio.com/v2in the URL field. - Specify the request data in the Body tab with the raw mode.

-- Send the request to make sure Postman can proceed requests to Exchange API.
+- Send the request to make sure Postman can proceed requests to the Exchange API.